 Access to ACT’s database of volunteer opportunities in Boone or online can be found on its website.
 You also can stay connected to ACT through Instagram (@actasu).

 Educational programming about COVID-19

-As we prepare for the first day of classes on Aug.
-17, it will be critically important for all our students, faculty and staff to come together as a community and embrace public health and safety standards together.
-One important component of this will be educational training.
+As the fall semester continues, it remains critically important for all our students, faculty and staff to come together as a community and embrace public health and safety standards together.
+One important component of this is educational training.